Vyral/jeff-riber/_posts/2019-01-31-how-does-the-dunning-kruger-effect-relate-to-real-estate.md

 {% include pullquote.html %}

 In real estate, I see this often.
 We are in the Information Age where you can Google just about anything.
 I’m sure doctors have seen this as well: Many think that because they pulled information from WebMD, they know all about what’s wrong with them.
-In real estate, we have all this information in front of us, but **the problem isn’t getting the information, but rather knowing what to do with it.**
+In real estate, we have all this information in front of us, but **the problem isn’t getting the information, but rather, knowing what to do with it.**

 Quite frankly, after 12 years in this business, there are still houses, areas, neighborhoods, and problems that I still can’t say I know everything about.
 There are a lot of moving parts in real estate.